byt3bl33d3r/MITMf/README.md

 Changelog
 =========

+- Addition of [DNSChef](https://github.com/iphelix/dnschef), which acts as an internal DNS server for the framework!

 - Addition of the Sniffer plugin which integrates [Net-Creds](https://github.com/DanMcInerney/net-creds) currently supported protocols are:
   FTP, IRC, POP, IMAP, Telnet, SMTP, SNMP (community strings), NTLMv1/v2 (all supported protocols like HTTP, SMB, LDAP etc..) and Kerberos